oddbird/oddsite/content/2019/05/17/smashing.rst

 - `Live Theming with CSS Variables <https://www.jonathan-harrell.com/live-theming-with-css-variables/>`_
 - `Advanced CSS Theming with Custom Properties and JavaScript <https://www.sitepoint.com/css-theming-custom-properties-javascript/>`_

-`CSS Tricks also provides a rundown`_ with links to more articles.
+`CSS-Tricks also provides a rundown`_ with links to more articles.
 There's a lot of room left to explore here, so play with it, and share what you find!

-.. _CSS Tricks also provides a rundown: https://css-tricks.com/css-custom-properties-theming/
+.. _CSS-Tricks also provides a rundown: https://css-tricks.com/css-custom-properties-theming/

 Unit Tests
 ~~~~~~~~~~